trixi-framework/Trixi.jl/docs/src/performance.md

     `AnalysisCallback` is invoked at least once during the course of the simulation and discard the first PID value.

-## Performance issues due to false sharing
+## Performance issues with multi-threaded reductions
-False sharing is a known performance issue for systems with distributed caches.
+[False sharing](https://en.wikipedia.org/wiki/False_sharing) is a known performance issue for systems with distributed caches.
 It also occurred for the implementation of a thread parallel bounds checking routine for the subcell IDP limiting in [PR #1736](https://github.com/trixi-framework/Trixi.jl/pull/1736).
 After some [testing and discussion](https://github.com/trixi-framework/Trixi.jl/pull/1736#discussion_r1423881895), it turned out that initializing a vector of length `n * Threads.nthreads()` and only using every